ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 Liar, liar!
 -----------
-The biggest problem with exceptions, in my opinion, is that they are an escape hatch in the type system.
+The issue with exceptions, in my opinion, is that they are an escape hatch in the type system.
-As Erik Meijer likes to call it --- they make a type system [dishonest][meijer2008].
+As Erik Meijer likes to call it, they make a type system [dishonest][meijer2008].
 At least, in C# they do.
 Some languages in theory implement exceptions in a more honest manner, but they suffer from the same problem in practice.